velartrill/velartrill.github.io/orig/eyes-of-the-storm.md

 "Hey.
 What's up, Rei?"

 "You ain't intruding," I tell him softly.
 "Me and Vi, we've been talking — we… we both want you to have a place in this household.
 You and Seli both, if that's a thing y'all want."
 I give him a bashful smile.
-"We're together in this as… as comrades, and that's close enough to family for me."
+"We're together in this as… as comrades, and that's near enough to family as either of us has ever had."

-Lena's eyes widen.
+Lena's eyes widen in surprise.
 "Well, aren't you opening right up all of a sudden," he teases.
 "I'd be delighted, and I'll talk to Seli."

 "You're both welcome at the dinner table tonight," I tell him, squeezing his hand and withdrawing.
 "Vi and I play *due sham* after drinks sometimes — that sound at all up your alley?"

 "*Strip* _due sham~"_ Vi corrects me cheekily.
-Red-faced, I glare at her.
+I glare at her.

 *"Only sometimes!"*

 Lena laughs.
 "I think," he said, "I can speak for me and Seli both when I say we'd be honored to join you for cards. …Just," he adds to Vi with a wink, "don't invite Seli to play strip *anything* unless you fancy ending up butt naked at the table."

-"Don't you giving her *ideas,* tomboy."
+"Don't you go giving her *ideas,* tomboy."

 %prev in-good-hands.html In Good Hands